soroush62/Marine-Seismic-Data-Time-Series-Analysis-with-LightningChart-Python/README.md

 chart.open()
 ```
 ![Fisrt Five Largest Traces](Images/FisrtFiveLargestTraces.png)

+This visualization effectively identifies and displays the seismic traces with the highest amplitude values, crucial for understanding significant seismic events.
+Lc python provides the possibility to plot each trace is on a separate y-axis to avoid overlap and provide a clear view of their respective amplitudes and time-series patterns.
+The traces show distinct seismic activities, with sharp peaks representing high-amplitude events.
+The varied shapes and durations of these peaks can provide insights into the different types of seismic activities or events that were recorded.
+By focusing on the highest amplitude traces, this visualization helps in pinpointing the most impactful seismic occurrences in the data.

 - **Real-Time Seismic Trace Display:** Demonstrates a real-time display of seismic traces, updating the chart with new data every second.